torvalds/linux/Documentation/filesystems/ext4/super.rst

    * - 0x20
      - Has directory indices (COMPAT_DIR_INDEX).
    * - 0x40
      - “Lazy BG”.
-Not in Linux kernel, seems to have been for uninitialized block groups?
+Not in GNU/Linux kernel, seems to have been for uninitialized block groups?
 (COMPAT_LAZY_BG)
    * - 0x80
      - “Exclude inode”.
 Not used.
 (COMPAT_EXCLUDE_INODE).